pruje/deb-builder/examples/README.md

 # Build config examples

-Copy this folder inside `conf` and make your changes.
+Copy this folder inside `debconf` and make your changes.

 ## Additionnal files
 You can add a directory named `files` and put inside any other files you want